 The Authority maintains a defined contribution money purchase plan (the Plan) covering all employees with three months of continuous service and one-thousand anticipated hours of service annually.
 The Plan is administered by CHEFA and can be amended by the trustees of the Plan.
 CHEFA and CHESLA contribute annually to the Plan an amount equal to ten percent of each qualified employee's annual salary.
-For the year ended June 30, 2013, retirement plan expense was \$229.
+For the years ended June 30, 2014 and 2013, retirement plan expense was \$233 and \$229, respectively.

 In addition, the Authority has a deferred compensation plan, which was established during fiscal year 1991 in accordance with Internal Revenue Code Section 457 and is available to Authority employees.
 Employees are permitted to defer a portion of their salaries, subject to certain limitations.
 CHEFA and CHESLA match up to one thousand five hundred dollars of employee contributions.
-Related expense was \$33 for the year ended June 30, 2013.
+Related expense was \$33 for each of the years ended June 30, 2014 and 2013.